makersacademy/airport_challenge/README.md

 This instruction will fail if:
 - The weather is stormy :zap: :cloud:
 - The airport is full :no_entry_sign:
+- The plane is on the ground already

 ## Takeoff a Plane